Plan Your Visit

 • From northern suburbs via Port River Expressway (A9)

-There is free parking adjacent to the Museum and in nearby streets.
+There is free parking adjacent to the Museum and in nearby streets, however please be aware that this parking is shared with the other residents and businesses around the Port.

 The Museum has covered outdoor eating areas with tables and chairs, visitors are welcome to bring their own food and drink.
 There are also vending machines onsite containing snack foods, cold and hot drinks.